 Happytown KPOP Store

 Degraves Street legends Clementine’s will be selling masks as fast as they can make them.
 Coming in pleated or fitted styles, the masks are made from 3 layers of cotton in a variety of designs.
-Email the team for pre-orders, then arrange a pick up time in store.
+Email the team for pre-orders.
+Prices vary.

 Notes for the hearing impaired